mrquestie/reverseLL_ids/README.md

           q                ~--> increasing sequence breaks at this point 1 -> 2 -> 3 -> 7 -> 4 -> and so on.
 ```
-------->
-       - The while loop executes until it reaches the point at which the node after which the sequence breaks.
+- The while loop executes until it reaches the point at which the node after which the sequence breaks.\
-       - i.e., in the example we can see that the while loop executes till 7 thus performing q = q->link.
+- i.e., in the example we can see that the while loop executes till 7 thus performing q = q->link.\
-       - Finally when q->info > q->link->info (i.e., the value after is less) the loop condition becomes false thus ending execution of while loop.
+- Finally when q->info > q->link->info (i.e., the value after is less) the loop condition becomes false thus ending execution of while loop.\
-       - Thus after the while loop execution is complete we see q pointing to the end value (i.e., 7).
+- Thus after the while loop execution is complete we see q pointing to the end value (i.e., 7).\
 - We now push the value of q to end i.e., end = q;
 2. beg points to the first value of the increasing statement and end the last one.
 3. We will talk about the if statement (q->link == NULL) later.
 4. After we have assigned the value of beg and end we now call the function reverse(beg, end) to reverse the sequence.